WritheM/Wallace/plugins/callouts/README.md

     "callouts": {
         "shoutOutInterval": 60,
         "callouts": [
             "Welcome to the WritheM Radio Community!
-We are running \"BotPlug\", created by ylt and pironic, which is open source and located at https://github.com/WritheM/botPlug", "This is a second example of a callout for your community!"
+We are running \"Wallace\", created by ylt and pironic, which is open source and located at https://github.com/WritheM/Wallace", "This is a second example of a callout for your community!"
         ],
         "permission": [